-What Can a Handyman Do in Horry in Horry County, South Carolina?
+What Can a Handyman Do Without a License in Horry in Horry County, South Carolina?

 In Horry County, South Carolina, most “handyman” work can be done without a state contractor license ONLY when the total cost of the job is under South Carolina’s contractor licensing threshold and the work does not fall under separately licensed trades (electrical/plumbing/HVAC/gas).
 South Carolina uses a state contractor licensing system (LLR) with a common small-job exemption threshold of $5,000 (labor + materials) for general contracting, but trade licensing and local permits still apply even when you are under the threshold.